-- Comment 8 (C) describe the effects of physical processes such as volcanoes, hurricanes, and earthquakes in shaping the landscape; and - (C)(D) describe the effects of human processes such as building new homes, conservation, and pollution in shaping the landscape : ; and - (E) identify and compare the human characteristics of various regions. - (4)(5) Geography.
+- (3) [(4)] Geography.
+The student understands how humans adapt to and/or modify [variations in] the physical environment.
+The student is expected to: - (A) describe similarities and differences [and explain variations] in the physical environment, including climate, landforms, natural resources, and natural hazards; - (B) identify and compare how people in different communities adapt to or modify the physical environment in which they live such as deserts, mountains, wetlands, and plains; and - [(C) describe the effects of physical processes such as volcanoes, hurricanes, and earthquakes in shaping the landscape;] - (C) [(D)] describe the effects of human processes such as building new homes, conservation, and pollution in shaping the landscape [; and] - [(E) identify and compare the human characteristics of various regions.] - (4) [(5)] Geography.
 The student understands the concepts of location, distance, and direction on maps and globes.
-The student is expected to: - (A) use cardinal and intermediate directions to locate places on maps and globes such as the Rocky Mountains, the Mississippi River, and Austin, Texas, in relation to the local community; - (B) use a scale to determine the distance between places on maps and globes; and - (C) identify and use the compass rose, grid system, and symbols to locate places on maps and globes; and - (C)(D) identify, create, and interpret maps of places and regions that contain map elements, including a title, compass rose, legend, scale, and grid system. - Comment 9(5)(6) Economics.
-The student understands the purposes of earning, spending, and saving, and donating money.
-The student is expected to: - (A) identify ways of earning, spending, and saving, and donating money; and - (B) create a simple budget that allocates money for spending, and saving, and donating. - Comment 10(7) Economics.
-The student understands the role concept of scarcity in the free enterprise system.
-The student is expected to: - (A) define and identify examples of scarcity: - (B) explain the impact of scarcity on the production, distribution, and consumption of goods and services in the U.S. free enterprise system;; and - (C) explain the concept of a free market as it relates to the U.S. free enterprise system. - (6)(8) Economics.
+The student is expected to: - (A) use cardinal and intermediate directions to locate places on maps and globes [such as the Rocky Mountains, the Mississippi River, and Austin, Texas.] in relation to the local community; - (B) use a scale to determine the distance between places on maps and globes; and - [(C) identify and use the compass rose, grid system, and symbols to locate places on maps and globes; and] - (C) [(D)] identify, create, and interpret maps of places [and regions] that contain map elements, including a title, compass rose, legend, scale, and grid system.

+- (5) [(6)] Economics.
+The student understands the purposes of earning, spending, saving, and donating money.
+The student is expected to: - (A) identify ways of earning, spending, saving, and donating money; and - (B) create a simple budget that allocates money for spending and $[{\overline{1}}]$ saving $[\underline{, and donating}]$. - [(7) Economics.
+The student understands the concept of the free enterprise system.
+The student is expected to:] - [(A) define and identify examples of scarcity;] - [(B) explain the impact of scarcity on the production, distribution, and consumption of goods and services; and] - [(C) explain the concept of a free market as it relates to the U.S. free enterprise system.] - (6) [(8)] Economics.
 The student understands the concept of the free enterprise system and how businesses operate in the U.S. free enterprise system.
-The student is expected to: - (A) identify examples of how a simple business operates; - (A)(B) explain how supply and demand affect the price of a good or service; - (B) define and identify examples of scarcity; - (C) explain how the cost of production and selling price affect profits; - Comment 11(D) explain how government regulations and taxes impact consumer costs; and
+The student is expected to:

+[(A) identify examples of how a simple business operates;]